Anna Faris’ Tell-All Book: Husband Chris Pratt Calls Her ‘Terrifying’ In The Foreword

-Fans of Anna Faris and Chris Pratt were shocked by the news Sunday night that the supercouple is splitting after eight years of marriage.
-Faris’ tell-all book titled Unqualified, however, gives hints at problems between the two in the words of both Anna and Chris.
+Fans of Anna Faris and Chris Pratt were shocked by the news Sunday night that the super-couple is splitting after eight years of marriage.
+Faris’ tell-all book, titled Unqualified, however, gives hints at problems between the two in the words of both Anna and Chris.
 In a foreword to the memoir, Pratt describes his wife as, at times, “powerful and terrifying.”

 Faris’ tell-all book is scheduled for release on October 24, but galley versions have been available to bookstores and to the press.
 Entertainment Weekly is among those in possession of the book.
 They describe it as mostly filled with stories about their love and commitment to each other, but they also published these statements from Chris Pratt in the foreword he wrote.